rudnam/JP-study/README.md

     <img src="./images/yomitan_anki.png" width="50%" />
 </p>

-Dictionaries, Audio Playback sources, and Anki are set up for each profile.
+Dictionaries, Audio Playback sources, Keyboard shortcuts, and Anki integration are set up for each profile.

 Note: Import the dictionaries first, and then the settings.